 While this convenience is appealing, it's essential to be mindful of the nutritional value of instant oats.
 They may not offer the same health benefits as less processed oat variants like steel-cut or whole groats due to their additional processing steps.
 However, they still contain some fiber and nutrients beneficial for overall health.

-As someone looking after others with dietary restrictions such as kidney disease patients, consider using instant oats in kidney-friendly recipes that require minimal preparation time but maximize nutrition intake.
+As someone looking after others with dietary restrictions such as kidney disease patients, consider using instant oats in kidney-friendly recipes (kidney friendly comfort foods) that require minimal preparation time but maximize nutrition intake.
 Be cautious though; some store-bought instant oatmeal packets may contain added sodium and sugar which isn't ideal for those managing renal conditions.